 We all have busy lives, and I sometimes let it cook longer.
 Like when goats are having babies, a calf is born, or really I just plain forget!
 If scummy looking stuff starts floating to the top, just skim off.

 After cooking, let it cool some, then pour broth through strainer.
-You'll know it's done when the bones are tender enough you can mush them with your fingers.
-Bonus, the bones are safe to give to your dog(s) or cat(s) since they are soft from extended cooking, they won't splinter, they're chewable.
 The broth can be stored in the refrigerator for about a week, or in the freezer for a year.

 Drink 1-2 cups of broth daily.
 Mix with whatever you like.
 And share your success stories with us!!

-You can get any of these meats right here on our farm.
+You can get any of these meats right here at our farm, or visit farm store.